Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 However, Oahu also has a ton of cool indoor activities that are perfect for rainy days or to get a break from the sun.

 The Honolulu Museum of Art is not to be missed.
+It is one of the best things to do in Honolulu Hawaii on a rainy day.

 I interviewed Kevin Imanaka, the Honolulu Museum of Art’s Chief Communications Officer to find out exactly why families should include this Hawaii museum on their Oahu travel plans.